huilin-zhang/ForecastGreenBondIndex/README.md

 - **Machine Learning**: Various machine learning models will be employed to forecast the Green Bond Index based on historical data and other relevant financial indicators.
 The specific methods include:
     - **ARIMA (AutoRegressive Integrated Moving Average)**
     - **LSTM (Long Short-Term Memory)**: A type of recurrent neural network (RNN) suitable for sequence prediction problems.
-    - **Random Forest**: To capture non-linear relationships and interactions between variables.
+    - **Random Forest**: This model captures non-linear relationships and interactions between variables.